 When the macrophages invade the pancreas, they then produce more inflammatory molecules, and this could potentially help destroy the pancreatic beta cells.
 Without these your body can't produce insulin efficiently, and this hormone is needed for blood sugar control.

 Inflammation can increase the risk of complications

-Then once you have a diabetes diagnosis, essentially your body is in a state of low grade chronic inflammation.
+Once you have a diabetes diagnosis, essentially your body is in a state of low grade chronic inflammation.

 As you may (or may not) know there is a much greater risk of vascular complications.

 These pro-inflammatory molecules damage tissues in the vascular system, in fat tissue, in the muscles and liver, and as we already pointed out, in the pancreas.